Build Instructions

 BLEND2D_NO_INTRINSICS false Disables the use of non-SIMD intrinsics in Blend2D (there is no reason to explicitly turn on this option, it's only useful for testing)

-BLEND2D_NO_JIT false Disables JIT compiler and AsmJit dependency (experimental, not suited for production)
+BLEND2D_NO_JIT false (auto-detected) Disables JIT compiler and AsmJit dependency (experimental, not recommended for production as portable pipelines are slower than JIT pipelines)

 BLEND2D_NO_NATVIS false Disables embedding blend2d.natvis file in Blend2D binary

-BLEND2D_NO_STDCXX (unset) Disables linking to a C++ standard library.
+BLEND2D_NO_STDCXX (auto-detected) Disables linking to a C++ standard library.
 This option is auto-detected - dynamically linked Blend2D library would not link to a standard C++ library by default

 BLEND2D_NO_TLS false Disables the use of thread-local storage (there is no reason to explicitly turn on this option unless you are having issues with TLS or your target is operating system that has a very limited size of TLS)